microsoft/forecasting/fclib/README.md

 This submodule contains high-level utilities that are commonly used in multiple algorithms as well as helper functions for visualizing forecasting predictions.

 ### [Dataset](fclib/dataset)
-This submodule includes helper functions for interacting datasets used in the example notebooks, utility functions to process datasets for different models tasks, as well as utilities for splitting data for training/testing.
-For example, the [ojdata](fclib/dataset/ojdata.py) submodule will allow you to download and process OrangeJuice data set, as well as split it into training and testing rounds.
+This submodule includes helper functions for interacting with datasets used in the example notebooks, utility functions to process datasets for different models tasks, as well as utilities for splitting data for training/testing.
+For example, the [ojdata](fclib/dataset/ojdata.py) submodule will allow you to download and process Orange Juice data set, as well as split it into training and testing rounds.

 ```python
 from fclib.dataset.ojdata import download_ojdata, split_train_test